SentioProberDev/SentioProberControlWcf/README.md

 ```

 # Use Case
-SENTIO's WCF server allows to write client application with tight SENTIO integration.
-A WCF client application can add buttons to SENTIO's Client bar, interface with SENTIO in a direct manner (i.e. obtain camera images) and inject its own remote commands into SENTIO.
+SENTIO's WCF server enables you to write client application with tight SENTIO integration.
+A WCF client application can add buttons to SENTIO's Client bar, interface with SENTIO in a direct manner (i.e. obtain camera images) and inject own remote commands into SENTIO.